lingthio/Flask-User-starter-app/README.md

 For convenience, you can set these settings in your ``~/.bashrc`` or ``~/.bash_profile`` shell configuration file.

+## Initializing the Database
+    # Create DB tables and populate the roles and users tables
+    python manage.py init_db

 ## Running the app

     # Start the Flask development web server